Published July 30, 2013 | Updated August 11, 2020

 When financing an equipment acquisition, try to include as many other elements such as service, support, installation, and supplies as possible.
 Successful equipment vendors understand the power of momentum.
 Getting a buyer to say “yes” is almost always the most challenging part of the sales process.
-Once that hurdle has been overcome, things begin to change.
+Once that hurdle is overcome, things begin to change.
 The prospect is now a buyer, and the transaction is just about ready to be consummated.
 This is where momentum comes into play.
-A buyer who has already said “yes” is clearly in a buying mode, and this is the optimal moment to sell more equipment, supplies, and services before the documents are signed.
+A buyer who has already said “yes” is clearly in a buying mode, and this is the optimal moment to offer the needed equipment, supplies, and services before the documents are signed.

 The first step to bundled selling is to understand what the prospect is trying to achieve, or more accurately, what problem they are trying to solve.
 By digging deep during the sales process, an equipment vendor can identify not only the primary business drivers behind the purchasing decision, but other related peripheral issues as well.
 Finding and understanding these secondary factors is an important part of bundled selling.